 North Carolina State University

-Smith has advised four governors including Governor Hunt following Hurricanes Fran and Floyd and Governor Barbour following Hurricane Katrina.
+Smith has also served as a policy advisor to a number of nations, states, and local governments addressing planning for post-disaster recovery, flood-hazard risk reduction, and climate change adaptation.
+Dr. Smith has advised four governors including Governor Hunt following hurricanes Fran and Floyd and Governor Barbour following Hurricane Katrina.
 During Hurricanes Fran and Floyd, Smith led teams responsible for the acquisition and elevation of more than 5,000 and 500 homes respectively.
-More recently, Smith led a team of eight faculty, 18 graduate students, and two practitioners assisting six hard-hit low capacity communities following Hurricane Matthew.
-This effort, which lasted more than two years, focused on addressing local needs not addressed by the Federal Emergency Management Agency (FEMA) or the State of North Carolina.
+More recently, Smith led a team of eight faculty, eighteen graduate students, and two practitioners assist six hard-hit low capacity communities following Hurricane Matthew.
+This effort, which lasted more than two years, focused on addressing local needs not addressed by FEMA or the State of North Carolina.
+Examples include identifying multiple uses for land acquired through the Hazard Mitigation Grant Program, conducting land suitability analyses to identify locations suitable for the construction of replacement housing outside the floodplain but within the boundaries of towns participating in the buyout, assessing possible flood-proofing techniques for historic downtowns, creating housing plans for replacement housing, and developing disaster recovery plans.